void-linux/void-packages/Manual.md

 - `XBPS_TARGET_LIBC` The target machine's C library ("glibc" or "musl").

 - `XBPS_TARGET_WORDSIZE` The target machine's word size in bits (32 or 64).

+- `XBPS_NEED_ATOMIC` The target machine for some packages needs to link against libatomic.

 - `XBPS_FETCH_CMD` The utility to fetch files from `ftp`, `http` of `https` servers.